Koukyosyumei/EvilProof/MEMO.md

 >Tag: `circom`, `static analysis`

-This paper presents **ZKAP**, the heuristic-based tool for detecting common vulnerabilities in Circom, a popular DSL for building zero-knowledge proof (ZKP) circuits.
+*Overview*: This paper presents **ZKAP**, the heuristic-based tool for detecting common vulnerabilities in Circom, a popular DSL for building zero-knowledge proof (ZKP) circuits.
 The design of ZKAP is based on a manual study of existing Circom vulnerabilities, which helped classify the root causes of bugs into three main categories:

 - Nondeterministic signals: Input or output signals are not properly constrained.
 - Unsafe component usage: Components are used incorrectly, leading to signal errors.
 - Constraint-computation discrepancies: Mismatches occur between witness generation and constraint enforcement.

+*Threat Model*: The analysis assumes a trustless environment where attackers have full access to public information, including blockchain states, deployed smart contracts, and ZK circuit source code.
+Attackers can also deploy their own contracts and ZK applications to interact with the target system.

-To detect these vulnerabilities, the authors introduced the *circuit dependence graph (CDG)*, an abstraction that captures key properties of Circom circuits to identify semantic vulnerability patterns.
+*Method*: To detect these vulnerabilities, the authors introduced the *circuit dependence graph (CDG)*, an abstraction that captures key properties of Circom circuits to identify semantic vulnerability patterns.
 ZKAP uses this graph to implement static checkers that detect vulnerabilities through anti-patterns described in a Datalog-style language.

-The tool was evaluated on 258 Circom circuits from popular projects on GitHub, achieving an F1 score of 0.82.
+*Experiment*: The tool was evaluated on 258 Circom circuits from popular projects on GitHub, achieving an F1 score of 0.82.

-Threat Model: The analysis assumes a trustless environment where attackers have full access to public information, including blockchain states, deployed smart contracts, and ZK circuit source code.
-Attackers can also deploy their own contracts and ZK applications to interact with the target system.

 ## 9. Resource